Nonequilibrium criticality driven by Kardar-Parisi-Zhang fluctuations in the synchronization of oscillator lattices: Synchronization as a growth process for non-odd coupling

-Taken together, the results reported in this section, in combination with those of Appendix \ref{AppB}, suggest that a faceted anomalous scaling and KPZ (TW) fluctuations are generic properties of synchronization for values of $\delta \neq 0$ in $(-\pi/2,\pi/2)$.
+Taken together, the results reported in this section, in combination with those of Appendices \ref{AppFluct} and \ref{AppB}, suggest that a faceted anomalous scaling and KPZ (TW) fluctuations are generic properties of synchronization for values of $\delta \neq 0$ in $(-\pi/2,\pi/2)$.
 The same can be said about the general appearance of the trajectories, which are for $\delta = \pi/8$ and $3\pi/8$ (not shown) qualitatively very similar to those displayed for $\delta = \pi/4$ in Fig.~\ref{FigTrajdelta025K4} and to those of the KPZ equation with columnar noise \cite{szendro}.
 The super-rough scaling and Gaussian fluctuations found for Kuramoto coupling ($\delta =0$) are thus rather peculiar, and likely due to the up-down symmetry (and the resulting absence of the KPZ nonlinearity in the effective continuum description) that only holds for that parameter choice.
-Intriguingly, this sharp distinction is not present in the phase covariance $C_\phi(\ell,t)$, which follows the analytical expression of the Larkin model in all the cases that have been investigated.
+It is intriguing, though not completely unexpected for the reasons mentioned above, that this sharp distinction is not present in the phase covariance $C_\phi(\ell,t)$.